Are you a Post-9/11 female veteran?

 - Identify the gap between where you are and where you want to be

-- Set professional and career goals
+- Set and implement career goals

 - Learn strategies to overcome obstacles to professional success